GenesisFR/HowToBecomeGoodAtShooters/README.md

 - use raw input if the game supports it (otherwise use [Rinput]( https://github.com/VolsandJezuz/Rinput-Library/releases)), it bypasses any mouse acceleration settings in the operating system (avoid enabling it if your frame rate is bad though)
 - disable mouse acceleration and smoothing (look on [PCGamingWiki](https://www.pcgamingwiki.com)) to make mouse movement consistent
 - use the highest polling rate your mouse supports (it may cause issues in some games though)
-- use a low DPI (higher on +1080p resolutions) and sensitivity if your mouse pad allows it and take some time to get used to it, it'll help getting more accurate and avoid skipping targets, especially at longer distances
+- use a low DPI (higher on +1080p resolutions) and sensitivity if your mouse pad allows it and take some time to get used to it, it'll help get more accurate and avoid skipping targets, especially at longer distances
 - get a large mouse pad if you can afford it and you have enough space on your desk
 - play from the wrist for precision flicking, only use your arm if you need to look around